codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

     argocd.argoproj.io/tracking-id: in-cluster:csdp.codefresh.io/RestrictedGitSource:runtime/team-marvel
   labels:
     app.kubernetes.io/instance: in-cluster
-  name: team-marvel                       # name of the Git Source, also the name of the Git Source application and Application Project
+  name: team-marvel     # taken from the name of the Git Source as the name of the Git Source application and Application Project
   namespace: runtime
 spec:
   destinations:                             # destination clusters and namespaces allowed by the Application Project